FreelanceProgrammingServices/Toggle-Taskbar-Autohide/README.md

     ║ 0x1C   │ 36   │ Additional configuration data                                 ║
     ╚════════╧══════╧═══════════════════════════════════════════════════════════════╝
 ```
 The rest of the code deals with the tray icon and reopening explorer windows state since they have to be closed and reopened for the setting change to take effect.
+The icons for the application are based on system icons.

 [Download Latest Release](https://github.com/FreelanceProgrammingServices/ToggleTaskbarAutohide/releases/latest)